Aluminium rallies on record high raw material prices

 The rally prompted ShFE to widen the trading band to 9% from 8% on Tuesday, the second change in the past two weeks.

-Alumina prices are not only being driven by speculating funds, fundamentals remain strong and room for correction could be limited, a trader said.

-Alumina supply tightened with a shortage of bauxite due to disruptions in Australia and Guinea.
+Alumina supply tightened with a shortage of bauxite owing to disruptions in Australia and Guinea.
 Bauxite is the raw ore that can be refined into alumina.

-Chinese alumina consumption also has been strong this month as aluminium producers ramped up output.
+“Alumina went crazy, but even then the margin of aluminium smelting is still too big.
+This rally simply means a narrowing of already very fat margins,” a second trader said.

+Zinc, meanwhile, was up 2% at $3,138 a ton.
+The LME cash zinc premium over the three-month price rose to $15.74 a ton, in a structure known as backwardation.

-For other metals, copper prices rose 0.8% to $9,632 after inventory in warehouses monitored by the London Metal Exchange dropped to a 77-day low of 280,100 tons.
+Zinc, mainly used for preventing steel corrosion, is the only base metal in backwardation, which is typically a sign of tight near-term supply.
+Copper prices rose 0.3% to $9,584.5 after inventory in warehouses monitored by the LME dropped to a 77-day low of 280,100 tons.

 Comments